SweetnSpicy/iste422/milestone2/README.md

 Our Milestone 1 was not completed, so we have been using the SDLC method discussed above to try and rectify the problems, most notibly communication and organization.

+# Flowchart

+In this directory there should be a flowchart1.png and a flowchart2.png.
+The first one should be a rough outline of how the user can go through which clases are called when the user does certain actions.
+The second one is a more detailed rough UML diagram.

+# Authors
+Regina Locicero
+Cauldierre McKay
+David Luong
+Joshua Berk